Raiders knock off Beavers, 50-42

 DuBois fought back within six in the fourth at 35-29 on back-to-back 3-pointers by Maddox Bennett and Thompson.
 However, the Beavers could get no closer as Brookville promptly countered with a 12-3 spurt to push its lead back out to 15 at 47-32 before eventually winning by eight.

-Brookville got a monster game inside from Clayton Cook in the win, which not only put the Raiders in tonight’s tourney final but also doubled as a District 9 League victory.
+Brookville got a monster game inside from Clayton Cook in the win, which not only put the Raiders in the tourney final but also doubled as a District 9 League victory.
+With the Raiders already owning a loss at Elk County Catholic, the Beavers were dealt their first loss after beating ECC at home on a Thompson buzzer-beater last week.

 DuBois did finish with seven 3-pointers — three each by Thompson and Bennett — but four of those came in the fourth once Brookville had grabbed control of the game.